Axlvid23/convgp/README.md

 used only with stochastic optimisation, and `float64` otherwise.
 This has to be adjusted manually in the `gpflowrc`file.

 ### Running experiments
-##Axlvid Experiments:  You can run the following experiments I have added until they generate errors.
+## Axlvid Experiments:  You can run the following experiments I have added until they generate errors.
--stanford.py:  Stanford NLP Dataset (rbf, conv, weighted conv kernels) -caserm.py: Geology Dataset (rbf, conv, weighted conv kernels)
+- `stanford.py`:  Stanford NLP Dataset (rbf, conv, weighted conv kernels)
+- `caserm.py`: Geology Dataset (rbf, conv, weighted conv kernels)`

 We have the following experiments: